ChrisHIV/teaching/README.md

 * Lockdown pros and cons [here](https://twitter.com/ChrisWymant/status/1321543816298614784)
 * Our group's agent-based model of SARS-CoV-2 epidemics and interventions [here](https://twitter.com/ChrisWymant/status/1308751845997903881)
 * Early calling of the pandemic by expert round-up [here](https://twitter.com/ChrisWymant/status/1231635888595197952)
-* A round-up of experts advocating taking to the streets for climate action [here](https://twitter.com/ChrisWymant/status/1180468223889874945); doing so with [students](https://twitter.com/ChrisWymant/status/1106564598629613569), [doctors](https://twitter.com/ChrisWymant/status/1175086736130609152) and other [scientists](https://twitter.com/ChrisWymant/status/1183110115207106561); happily talking to the [police](https://twitter.com/ChrisWymant/status/1118083365134131201)
-* Some of the best people to follow on climate, for when I used to have the bandwidth for that, [here](https://twitter.com/ChrisWymant/status/1225491802574217220)
 * Why science is easier than politics [here](https://twitter.com/ChrisWymant/status/1154710730526117889)
 * A pet hate: scientists leveraging/harnessing things left, right and centre instead of using them [here](https://twitter.com/ChrisWymant/status/1082201811640086528)
 * Really funny linux jokes [here](https://twitter.com/ChrisWymant/status/974329420180803584) and [here](https://twitter.com/ChrisWymant/status/950682089313259521)

 Acknowledgement: I wrote the above while funded by ERC Advanced Grant PBDR-339251 and a Li Ka Shing Foundation grant, both awarded to [Christophe Fraser](https://www.bdi.ox.ac.uk/Team/christophe-fraser).

-Two things I wrote while not funded by those grants:
+Things I wrote while not funded by those grants:
-* Climate change, and how we're fucking up the planet and nature generally: [slides](other_topics/GroupMeeting_ClimateStuff_BoxesWithinBoxes.pdf)
+* A talk on climate change and how we're fucking up the planet and nature generally [here](other_topics/GroupMeeting_ClimateStuff_BoxesWithinBoxes.pdf)
+* A summary of experts advocating taking to the streets for climate action [here](https://twitter.com/ChrisWymant/status/1180468223889874945).
+Here's me doing so with [students](https://twitter.com/ChrisWymant/status/1106564598629613569), [doctors](https://twitter.com/ChrisWymant/status/1175086736130609152) and other [scientists](https://twitter.com/ChrisWymant/status/1183110115207106561), and happily talking to the [police](https://twitter.com/ChrisWymant/status/1118083365134131201)
+* Suggestions for good twitter accounts to follow on climate, from when I used to have the bandwidth for that, [here](https://twitter.com/ChrisWymant/status/1225491802574217220)
-* An [explanation](other_topics/The_5-1_explained.pdf) of the "5-1" system of service receive for volleyball
+* An explanation of the "5-1" system of service receive for volleyball [here](other_topics/The_5-1_explained.pdf)